Codepath-Group-12/Codepath_Group_Project/project_spec.md

 Stretch Features:

-- Paradox of Choice Mode - Limits the user to three concerts
+- Paradox of Choice Mode - Limits the user to three concerts (or allow user to choose between top 3, 5 or 10)
 - Option to filter results by price, date (month)
 - Ability to create a list of events you have saved